adbgleze/OneLoginFractions/README.md

 - Clone this repo
 - Use the saved configurations on the IDE to run specific command into the program

-In case of wanting to run a different command you can add another configuration or edit the an existing one and replacing the param arguments with the arguments you want to provide.
+In case of wanting to run a different command you can add another configuration or edit an existing one and replace the param arguments with the arguments you want to provide.
 This is the equivalent to run the jar file with the params at the terminal **java -jar jar-file-name [args …]** where args are the parameters, in this case the command to execute.